 Machu Picchu is one of Peru's most popular tourist destinations, located high in the Andes Mountains.
-The ruins of this ancient Incan city have been voted one of the "New" Seven Wonders of the World and is a UNESCO World Heritage Site.
+The ruins of this ancient Incan city have been voted one of the "New" Seven Wonders of the World, and it is a UNESCO World Heritage Site.
 It was originally built in 1450 as an estate for the Incan emperor, but it was abandoned during the Spanish Conquest.
 The ruins are truly a sight to behold with the city set on a grassy plateau and the peak of Huayna Picchu behind it.

 This excursion is an additional \$500 per person.
-The fee covers double-occupancy accommodations, all meals, ground transportation, insurance, and all entrance fees and tour guides.
+The fee covers double-occupancy accommodations for two nights, all meals, ground transportation, insurance, and all entrance fees and tour guides.
 Flights are not included; see the travel information section below.

-Deadline: Non-refundable train tickets must be purchased on November 9.
+Deadline: Non-refundable train tickets must be purchased on March 1.
 On this date, \$250 becomes non-refundable.
 Please include passport copies with your registration.

-Monday, December 21

-- Arrive in Cusco - · Travel down into the Sacred Valley to Urubamba, which will help you adjust to the altitude

-Tuesday, December 22

-- Travel by bus and train to the town of Aguas Calientes - · After lunch, go on guided tour of the Machu Picchu ruins - Return to hotel for dinner
+Sunday, April 25 Travel on a specific flight to Cusco Travel down into the Sacred Valley to Urubamba, which will help you adjust to the altitude Monday, April 26 Travel by bus and train to the town of Aguas Calientes After lunch, go on guided tour of the Machu Picchu ruins Return to hotel for dinner Tuesday, April 27 Visit sites in the Sacred Valley Explore old town district of Cusco, souvenir shopping opportunity Afternoon and evening departures from Cusco

-Wednesday, December 23

-- · Visit animal sanctuary with rare condors

-- Explore old town district of Cusco, souvenir shopping opportunity

-- Afternoon flights to Arequipa, via Lima